KevinRohn/flutter_profacto_sdk/README.md

 # profacto flutter SDK (unofficial)

-The 'flutter_profacto_sdk' is an unofficial SDK for the profacto API.
+The `flutter_profacto_sdk` is an unofficial SDK for the profacto API.
 It can be used to build flutter applications with profacto to improve business processes.

 See the [profacto API documentation](https://conf.extragroup.de/pages/viewpage.action?pageId=25297229) for more information.